mhbanaei/qb-dashgps/README.md

 # QBCore GPS Waypoint Script
-This script allows players to set a waypoint on the map by using the /gps <code> command.
+This script allows players to set a waypoint on the map by using the /gps command.
 Locations are predefined in config.lua, where each location has a unique vector3 coordinate and a custom color.
 If a player enters /gps without any code, the currently set waypoint will be removed.

 🔹 Features:
 ✅ Set Waypoints: Players can use /gps <code> to mark a location on the map.